 I almost didn’t visit the Museo de la Revolucion Mexicana, in fact, I only went there to get a photo of the bullet holes in the front of the building.
 But when I got there I thought, ‘might as well go inside’ – and I’m sure glad I did!

-This small museum is a very interesting place to visit and much of the information is in English and Spanish so you’ll learn a lot.
-Another neat thing is you’ll also step back in time as you wander this well preserved inside of a colonial building, complete with sinks, bathtubs, beds and other furniture.
+This small museum is a very interesting place to visit and much of the information is in both English and Spanish, so you’ll learn a lot.
+Another neat thing is you’ll also step back in time as you wander this well-preserved inside of a colonial building, complete with sinks, bathtubs, beds, and other furniture.

 On the second floor, I highly suggest watching the free movie in the theater.
 Here, they act out that battle in a well-made Spanish short film.

-The entrance to the museum is only 40 pesos and you’ll need around an hour to visit.
+The entrance to the museum is only 40 pesos and you’ll need around an hour to explore the entire thing.

 18. Visit the Cantona Ruins